macrat/ayd/README.md

 #### Plugin

-A plugin is a executable file named like `ayd-xxx-probe` or `ayd-xxx-alert`, installed to the PATH directory.
+A plugin is an executable file installed in the PATH directory.

-Ayd looks for `ayd-xxx-probe` for a target or `ayd-xxx-alert` for an alert, if URL scheme is `xxx:`, `xxx-yyy:`, or `xxx+yyy:`.
-You can change scheme via changing `xxx`, but you can't use `ayd`, `alert`, and the scheme that is supported by Ayd itself.
-And you can use `yyy` part to change plugin behavior, the same as [http:](#http--https) or [dns:](#dns).

-The longest plugin name has priority if you installed multiple plugins.
-For example, `ayd-xxx-yyy-probe` has high priority than `ayd-xxx-probe`.
+The name of plugin depends on the URL scheme its supports and its purpose, like `ayd-xxx-probe`, `ayd-xxx-alert`, or `ayd-xxx-scheme`.
+A plugin named `-probe` is for probing target, named `-alert` is for sending alerts, and named `-scheme` supports both purposes.

+For example, if the target URL has the scheme `xxx-yyy:`, Ayd will search these executable files in order of priority:

+1. `ayd-xxx-yyy-probe`
+2. `ayd-xxx-yyy-scheme`
+3. `ayd-xxx-probe`
+4. `ayd-xxx-scheme`

+The scheme names that supported by Ayd, `ayd`, and `alert`, are reserved and cannot be used by plugins.

 The plugin prints result to stdout, in the same format as [log file](#log-file).
+Plugins should not report results that are more than 1 hour old.

-Ayd expects UTF-8 text as outputs of plugins.
+Ayd expects the output of the plugin to be in UTF-8.
-But in Windows, you can use system's default character encoding.
+However, in Windows, the system's default character encoding can be used.
 Please see also [text encoding chapter](#text-encoding).

-Execution of a plugin will timeout in maximum 1 hour and report as failure.
+If a plugin takes longer than 1 hour to execute, it will be timed out and reported as a failure.

-The differences from plugin to [`exec:`](#exec) are below.
+The differences from plugin to [`exec:`](#exec) are:

 |                                                         | `exec: `     | plugin                     |
 |---------------------------------------------------------|--------------|----------------------------|